MWelHeb/04_Descriptive_Statistics/Descriptive_Statistics_3days_course.md

 # <a name="id0"></a>Descriptive Statistics - 3 days course

 During the last several years I have written - among others - a script for a three days course focusing on descriptive statistics combined with some "hands on" exercises and use cases.
-Given that statistical concepts are also one key component of data science I thought it would be reasonable to provide the script for download here.
+Given that statistical concepts are also one key component of data science I thought it would be reasonable to provide the script for download here
 [embed]https://github.com/MWelHeb/04_Descriptive_Statistics/blob/main/Descriptive_Statistics_Course_Final_12042021.pdf[/embed]
 Needless to say that all these concepts can be implemented straightforward by means of Python.